Qasr Bshir

-Qasr Bshir (قصر بشير; Castra Praetorii Mobeni) is an ancient castrum (Roman fortification) in what is now Jordan.
+Qasr Bshir (قصر بشير; Praetorii Mobeni) is an ancient Roman fortification in what is now Jordan.
 Isolated in an area of the desert rippled with shallow valleys that drain into the Wadi Mujib, it is about 80 km south of the capital city, Amman.
 The structure is not visible from any settlement or Jordan's Desert Highway.
-It measures about 57 m square and stands three storeys tall.
-Qasr Bshir is one of the best-preserved examples of a castellum or small Roman fort, and it retains its Latin inscription above the entrance.
-(Note: Above the entrance is the inscription:
+It measures about 57 m square and stands three storeys tall at the towers.
+Qasr Bshir is one of the best-preserved examples of a castellum (a small Roman fort), and the best surviving example of the four-towered forts that Rome built during the 3rd and 4th centuries; it retains a 1700-year-old Latin inscription above the entrance.